Is MGIC Investment Corporation (MTG) a Keeper?

 Keefe Bruyette, on the other hand, stated in their research note that they expect to see MTG reach a price target of $12.
 The rating they have provided for MTG stocks is “Mkt Perform” according to the report published on June 09th, 2020.

-During the last 5 trading sessions, MTG fell by -4.90%, which changed the moving average for the period of 200-days by -30.27% in comparison to the 20-day moving average, which settled at $10.21.
-In addition, MGIC Investment Corporation saw -31.55% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MTG rose by +6.38%, which changed the moving average for the period of 200-days by -24.00% in comparison to the 20-day moving average, which settled at $10.29.
+In addition, MGIC Investment Corporation saw -24.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading